 Test tube experiments show that an ingredient of OLE, calcium elenolate, inhibits many types of viruses.
 In addition to inactivating viruses, OLE blocks viruses from infection cells, limits viral growth, and stops viral shedding (release).
 OLE limits the symptoms of viral infections through antioxidant and anti-inflammatory effects.
 Finally OLE stimulates phagocytosis which is one method the immune system uses to fight virus infections.

 Acute Virus Infections: This is most effective if taken at the earliest signs of an infection but can help even if started in the first 48 hours of an infection.
 Take 1 500mg pill 3 times a day for 7-10 days depending on how quickly the symptoms resolve.

 Chronic Virus Infections: Start out slowly and adjust the dose as tolerated.
 (Killing chronic viruses can sometimes trigger a die-off (Herxheimer) reaction.
 In this reaction the immune system makes more inflammatory chemicals called cytokines that can make a person feel worse.)
 Take 1 500mg pill 1 to 3 times a day and work up to 3 pills 3 times a day.
 Start at the lowest dose of 1 pill daily and increase by 1 pill daily every few days.
 Do not increase if having a die-off reaction.
 Once the die-off reaction passes, continue to increase.
-For a full discussion of a comprehensive protocol to treat chronic viral infections refer to the Infection chapter in our Treatment Manual: Supplements and Advanced Treatments for Lyme and Associated Diseases.

 Use with care if you are taking blood pressure lowering medicines because OLE can lower blood pressure too.
 In addition, it decreases blood clotting by blocking platlets from sticking together.
 So you should use it with caution if you are on blood thinners.